JanoBourian/JanoBourian/README.md

 ## About me

 I'm a mexican Software Developer and mathematician :rocket:.
-My main developments are in Python and Django :snake:, but also in Javascript, Java and some Frontend Technologies :dolphin:.
+My main developments are in Python with Flask and Django :snake:, but also in Javascript, Java, C# and some Frontend Technologies :dolphin:.

 - :hearts: Python, Django and Flask.
 - :office: I'm working in Softtek.